cneira/zcage/README.md

 ## Quickstart

-* zcage needs to be activated before any container could be created, it will create all the needed datasets for zone management.
+* zcage needs to be activated before any zone could be created, it will create all the needed datasets for zone management.

 ```bash
 # zcage activate
 ```
 ## EXAMPLES
-First we need to setup a nic for containers to use, in this case we will create a vnic.
+First we need to setup a virtual nic for zones using dladm.
 Currently each container need to have a different vnic otherwise it won't start.

 ```bash